Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Why are there supply issues with GLP-1 RAs?

-The NHS is currently facing supply issues with GLP-1 RAs, a range of drugs used for managing blood glucose levels in people with type 2 diabetes.
+The NHS has been facing supply issues with GLP-1 RAs, a range of drugs used for managing blood glucose levels in people with type 2 diabetes

-The global shortage in supply is partly due to a surge in off-label prescriptions of the drug semaglutide being issued for weight loss which is outstripping supply.
+The global shortage in supply was partly due to a surge in off-label prescriptions of the drug semaglutide being issued for weight loss which is outstripping supply.

 Previously (since the summer of 2023) all stocks of GLP-1 RAs had to be reserved for those already using these medications, meaning that thousands of people who could benefit from these medications were not able to access them.